harismuneer/Bit-Manipulation-and-Subroutines-8086_Assembly/README.md

 I solved all these questions and shared the solutions here so that you can understand these concepts with ready to run interesting solved problems.

+## Reference Book

 *The questions are taken from the book ![Assembly Language Programming by Belal Hashmi and Junaid Haroon](https://onlinebookpoint.blogspot.com/2016/10/assembly-language-programming-delivered.html)*

+Its an excellent book for 8086 Assembly.
+It starts from the very basics and then takes you to advanced concepts in an efficient manner.
+Highly Recommended!

 ## How to Run